ODINN-SciML/MassBalanceMachine/README.md

 ## Installation and Usage

-To run the scripts and the notebooks, install the environment and all the necessary packages using the `environment.yml` file, located in the ```mbm``` folder, with the following command:
+To run the scripts and the notebooks, install the environment and all the necessary packages using the `environment.yml` file with the following command:

 ```
 conda env create -f environment.yml